SeanARogers/theproj/README.txt

-This is a test repository for Software Carpentry.
+This is a test repository for Hardcore Sophistry.

-I want this to show up on github.
+Git your own hub!!